avtohem/festivals/README.md

 [![Build Status](https://travis-ci.org/domurtag/festivals.svg?branch=master)](https://travis-ci.org/domurtag/festivals)

-## festivals.ie
+## Festivals
-A responsive [Grails website](http://festivals.ie) that provides information about festivals in Ireland and beyond.
+A responsive Grails website that provides information about festivals in Ireland and beyond.
 Features of the application include:

 * **Calendars** that shows festivals by time